 Why music can help you concentrate

 If you need to focus on a job, it’s best done when you’re in a good mood, right?
 Uplifting music can help your mood.
-Otherwise maybe dull tasks become more pleasant when you’re being “distracted” by music (like the ironing I talked about earlier).
+Otherwise dull tasks become more pleasant when you’re being “distracted” by music (like the ironing I talked about earlier).

 But sometimes it’s also better to listen to music (preferably without lyrics) while you need to concentrate instead of getting disturbed all the time by others talking in the same room.
-Headphones provide a solution in this situation.
+Headphones provide a solution to this situation.